AKafakA/dodoor/deploy/instruction/configuration-generation.md

 1.  **Update Hardware Information**: Add your new host's hardware details to `deploy/resources/configuration/host_config_template.json`.

-2.  **Add Cloudlab Manifest**: Download the `manifest.xml` file from your Cloudlab experiment and place it in `deploy/resources/configuration/manifest.xml`.
+2.  **Add testbed Manifest**: Download the `manifest.xml` file from your testbed experiment and place it in `deploy/resources/configuration/manifest.xml`.

-3.  **Generate Host Files**: Run the following script to parse the manifest and create the configuration files:
+3.  **Generate Host Files**: Run the following script to parse the manifest and create the configuration files (set your CloudLab username via `CLOUDLAB_USER` to avoid hard-coding usernames in the generated SSH host lists):

     ```bash
-    python deploy/python/scripts/cl_manifest_parser.py
+    CLOUDLAB_USER=<your_cloudlab_username> python deploy/python/scripts/cl_manifest_parser.py
     ```

     This will generate the host and IP configuration files under `deploy/resources/host_addresses/cloud_lab/`.

 The basic host setting is defined in `deploy/resources/configuration/host_config_template.json`, which includes host name, IP, node type, and number of slots.
-Update this file to match your hardware (e.g., mix of m510/xl170/c6525-25g/c6620) and desired per-host concurrency.
+Update this file to match your hardware (e.g., mix of node/xl170/c6525-25g/c6620) and desired per-host concurrency.

 ---
 Experiment Configuration Generation